jacoduplessis/kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map.md

 You load data or map through custom URL.
 It currently supports URLs with file extension of `csv`, `json` and `kepler.gl.json`

-In addition, this also by-passes 250mb file upload size limit which allows you to upload larger file to Kepler.
+In addition, this also by-passes 250mb file upload size limit which allows you to upload larger file to kepler.

 ![Load Map Using URL](https://d1a3f4spazzrp4.cloudfront.net/kepler.gl/documentation/a-load-map-using-url.gif "Load Map Using URL")

-### Use Kepler.gl’s Sample Maps
+### Use kepler.gl’s Sample Maps

-The sample maps are a great option for new users to explore Kepler.gl and get a feel for how it works.
+The sample maps are a great option for new users to explore kepler.gl and get a feel for how it works.

 1. At the initial load prompt select “Try sample data” in the top right corner.